Ferrari F60: Technology

-Through the season
+Season summary

 The 2009 season was disappointing in many ways for Ferrari.
 After scoring no points in the first three races of the season, the F60 scored its first points in Bahrain, the fourth race of the season.
 Kimi Räikkönen finished sixth, gaining three points for the team.
 Felipe Massa had a life-threatening accident in the Hungarian Grand Prix, when a spring broke loose from Rubens Barrichello's Brawn GP car and struck Massa on his helmet.
 He did not start the race and for the rest of the season, he was replaced by Ferrari test driver, Luca Badoer, and later ex-Force India driver Giancarlo Fisichella.
 Neither driver was able to find any pace with the car and they failed to score any points for the team.

 In early August 2009 Ferrari announced that they had stopped developing the F60 in order to concentrate on the 2010 car.

 The F60 won its first and only race of 2009 at the hands of Räikkönen at the Belgian Grand Prix, after starting sixth on the grid.
 They eventually finished fourth in the constructors standings, just behind McLaren, and making 2009 the worst season for Ferrari since 1993.
 Räikkönen was Ferrari's highest points scoring driver in 2009, finishing sixth in the standings with 48 points, one adrift of fifth-placed Lewis Hamilton of McLaren.

+Sponsorship and livery

+The livery remains very similar to that of 2008, mostly red with small white sections due to the Marlboro sponsorship.

+At the Chinese Grand Prix, as a tribute to the victims of the 2009 L'Aquila earthquake collapse, Ferrari included a decal with the words "Abruzzo nel cuore." for the race weekend on their cars.

+Later uses

+Due to its poor performance, the F60 became a popular choice for demonstrations in the liveries of the 150° Italia, F14 T, SF16-H and F1-75.